ChrisRAoW/mautic-rss-to-email-bundle/README.md

 5. You should now see the "Rss To Email" in your list of plugins.

 ## [Usage](id:usage)
-Use the "code mode" slot of the froala e-mail editor.
+Use the "code mode" slot of the froala/grapejs e-mail editor.
 In the content of the slot set to following content:

 ```
 {feed url="<<FEEDURL>>"}